 Substance Use and HIV Risk

-How Can Using Drugs Put Me at Risk for Getting or Transmitting HIV?
+Can Using Drugs Increase Your Chances of Getting or Transmitting HIV?

-And if you inject drugs, you are at risk for getting or transmitting HIV and hepatitis B and C if you share needles or equipment (or "works") used to prepare drugs, like cotton, cookers, and water.
-This is because the needles or works may have blood in them, and blood can carry HIV.
-You should not share needles or works for injecting silicone, hormones, or steroids for the same reason.
+If you inject drugs, sharing and reusing needles, syringes, or other injection equipment ("works") like cookers can increase your chance of getting or transmitting HIV or hepatitis B and C. This is because the needles, syringes, or works may have blood in them, and blood can carry HIV.
+You should not share needles, syringes, or works for injecting silicone, hormones, or steroids for the same reason.

-Here are some commonly used substances and their link to HIV risk:
+Here are some commonly used substances and their link to getting or transmitting HIV:

 Therapy, medicines, and other methods are available to help you stop or cut down on drinking or using drugs.
 Talk with a counselor, doctor, or other health care provider about options that might be right for you.
 To find a substance abuse treatment center near you, visit SAMHSA’s treatment locator or call 1-800-662-HELP (4357).